 - Testing of transformer

-What is a power transformer?
+What is an electric transformer?

-Principle of operation of transformers
+The Principle of operation

 ε =-N dΦ/dt

-An ideal transformer is an imaginary transformer, having zero losses, infinite permeability to magnetic flux, and 100% efficiency.
-Since the same amount of flux is linking the transformer primary and the secondary winding, the ratio of applied voltage (Vprimary) and induced voltage (Vsecondary) must be proportional to the ratio of number of turns in the primary to the number of turns (Nprimary) in the secondary winding (Nsecondary).
+An ideal transformer is an imaginary device, having zero losses, infinite permeability to magnetic flux, and 100% efficiency.
+Since the same amount of flux is linking the primary and the secondary winding, the ratio of applied voltage (Vprimary) and induced voltage (Vsecondary) must be proportional to the ratio of number of turns in the primary to the number of turns (Nprimary) in the secondary winding (Nsecondary).

 Vprimary / Vsecondary = Nprimary / Nsecondary